How much is your car worth?

-Both the Encore GX and the Forester have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, height adjustable front shoulder belts, four-wheel antilock brakes, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, lane departure warning systems, rearview cameras, available blind spot warning systems and rear cross-path warning.
+Both the Encore GX and the Forester have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, height adjustable front shoulder belts, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, lane departure warning systems, rearview cameras, available blind spot warning systems and rear cross-path warning.

 The Encore GX comes with a full 4-year/50,000-mile basic warranty, which covers the entire truck and includes 24-hour roadside assistance.
 The Forester’s 3-year/36,000-mile basic warranty expires 1 year and 14,000 miles sooner.

 Buick’s powertrain warranty covers the Encore GX 1 year and 10,000 miles longer than Subaru covers the Forester.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 6 years or 70,000 miles.
 Coverage on the Forester ends after only 5 years or 60,000 miles.

 The Encore GX’s corrosion warranty is 1 year longer than the Forester’s (6 vs. 5 years).

 There are over 3 times as many Buick dealers as there are Subaru dealers, which makes it much easier should you ever need service under the Encore GX’s warranty.